unibeck/PersonalWebsite/README.md

 #TODO:
 - https://search.google.com/search-console/about
-- Write blog posts
 - Implement Dark Mode
 - robots.txt
-- favicon
 - error page (+s3)
+- Update employment to Consensys

 ## Credits
 Built and owned by myself, Jonathan Beckman.
 All artwork and photographs, unless expressed otherwise, are owned by me.